-The hot springs at Kibiro are apparently related to a secondary fault, oblique to the main Rift fault, and most likely controlled by the intersection of the two (Figure 4).
+The hot springs at Kibiro are apparently related to a secondary fault, oblique to the main Rift fault, and most likely controlled by their intersection (Figure 4).
 The total flow measured from the hot springs is approximately 7 l/s and the maximum surface temperature is 86.4°C (Gislason et. al., 1994).

-3.2.3 Geochemistry

-The fluids are characterised by a neutral pH, and salinity of up to 4,000 - 5,000 mg/kg total dissolved solids.
-A subsurface temperature of 200 - 220°C is inferred by geothermometry (Armannsson, 1994).

-3.2.4 Isotope hydrology

-Stable isotope results show that two groups of waters located east and south of Kibiro (Figure 5) represent the groundwater that could be the source of recharge for the Kibiro hot springs.
-A massive flow of groundwater from a higher elevation than all the cold-water sampling points is suggested in Figure 5.
-This high ground is represented by the Mukihani-Waisembe Ridge in Kitoba subcounty, located 20 km southeast of Kibiro.
+3.2.3 Geochemistry The fluids are characterised by a neutral pH, and salinity of 4,000 - 5,000 mg/kg total dissolved solids.
+A subsurface temperature of 200 - 220°C is inferred by geothermometry and mixing models (Armannsson, 1994).
+3.2.4 Isotope hydrology Stable isotope results show that two groups of waters located east and south of Kibiro represent the groundwater that could be the source of recharge for the Kibiro hot springs (Figure 5).
+A massive flow of groundwater from a higher elevation than all the cold-water sampling points is also suggested.
+This high ground is represented by the Mukhiani-Waisembe Ridge in Kitoba subcounty, located 20 km southeast of Kibiro.